 To the casual observer, Takagawa appeared to be a scholarly type, devoid of serious ambitions, but nothing could have been further from the truth.
 He was simply a realist.
 Compared to players like Fujisawa Shuko and myself, who rely on intuition to achieve success, Takagawa prepared much more comprehensively; he avoided the wild mood swings, the intuitive jabs, and concentrated on his own winning plan.

 The reasons for Takagawa's wins against other strong contenders of his day initially left analysts stumped.
-However, towards the end, and after, of Takagawa's Honinbo streak, professionals began to attribute his early success to his grasp of komi go.
+However, towards the end and after his Honinbo streak professionals began to attribute his early success to his grasp of komi go.
 His play as White and Black differed noticeably and played a critical role in many of his wins.
 As such, many historians and professionals have subsequently attributed Takagawa as the first professional to have mastered komi go.

 Takagawa was a noted admirer of Honinbo Shuei.
 He was introduced to Shuei by a copy of collected games his teacher, Mitsuhara Itaro, gave to him while he was going through a period of inner turmoil.
 The games impressed him so much that he was able to refocus his life back onto go.